The Tennessee Employment Standard

 - Working with special populations of gifted students

-- Social and emotional development and the gifted child
+- Social and emotional development of the gifted child

-- Differentiation strategies for working with gifted students in a variety of settings
+- Evidence supported instructional strategies for working with gifted students in a variety of settings

-Cancellation Policy: A minimum number of participants is needed to hold this event.
-Participants may cancel up to five business days prior to the workshop.
-All cancellations are subject to a $50 service fee.
-Your cancellation must be received in writing via fax or email.
+A minimum number of participants is needed to hold this event.
+VU may cancel up to five business days prior to the workshop and will provide a full refund.
+Participants may also cancel up to five business days prior to the workshop for a full refund.
+All participant cancellations prior to five days before the conference are subject to a $50 service fee.
+A 50% refund will be granted for cancellations within four days of the conference.
+Participant cancellation must be received in writing.